 February 2026

-Attorney General's Chambers still working on finalising the legislation.
-The Development Bank Fund Bill listed among 45+ bills to be tabled in the National Assembly in 2026.
+Attorney General's Chambers continuing to finalise the legislation.
+The Development Bank Fund Bill is among the bills slated for tabling in the National Assembly in 2026 (verify current status with parliament.gov.gy).
 Administrative, legal, and regulatory framework being crafted.

 April 2026